-I am currently a postdoctoral fellow at the Laboratoire de Linguistique Formelle (LLF), working with Ira Noveck on the acquisition of modals in French.
 Broadly, I’m interested in theoretical and experimental semantics and pragmatics.
-My research focuses on modals, and their interaction with negation, tense and aspect, with a particular focus on child language acquisition.
-I’m a (proud!) member of the ModSquad, the UMD/NYU Modality Group, and of the GRISP, the Groupe de Recherche sur les Inferences de la Sémantique et Pragmatique directed by Ira Noveck.
+My research focuses on modals: how they interact with negation, tense and aspect, with a special focus on child language acquisition.
+I’m a (proud!) member of the ModSquad, the UMD/NYU Modality Group, and of the GRISP, the Groupe de Recherche sur les Inferences de la Sémantique et Pragmatique.

-My work benefits from various collaborations and exchanges, in particular with Annemarie van Dooren and Ailís Cournane, Yu’an Yang and Jéssica Mendes.
+My work benefits from various collaborations and exchanges, in particular with Annemarie van Dooren, Ailís Cournane, and Yu’an Yang.

 My amazing UMD-cohort members were Sigwan Thivierge, Mina Hirzel, Aaron Doliana, Rodrigo Ranero and Tyler Knowlton.